Validating full-spectrum fitting with a synthetic integral-field spectroscopic observation of the Milky Way: Recovery of the Galaxy Chemodynamical Properties

-According to S21, different radial migration and kinematic heating rates will cause different fractions of stars in the distinct \alphafe{}-rich and \alphafe{}-poor sequences.
+According to S21, different radial migration and kinematic heating efficiency will cause different fractions of stars in the distinct \alphafe{}-rich and \alphafe{}-poor sequences.
 A recent study by \cite{2021ApJ...913L..11S} derived this distribution from an external galaxy UGC~10738 using MILES $\alpha$-variable templates \citep{2015MNRAS.449.1177V} and concluded it has similar bimodality distributions to the MW.
-Since we know the true values from the mock stellar catalog particles, here we explore the recovery ability of \ppxf{} on measuring the changes of this bimodality at different projected $R$ and $|z|$.
-Different from \cite{2021ApJ...913L..11S} where they compared integrated values of UGC~10738 with individual stellar values of the MW, our integrated-to-integrated value comparison is more direct and there is no systematic bias due to different methodologies.
-This direct comparison also provides an example for future studies on comparing an integrated version of the MW \alphafe{} bimodality with MW-like edge-on galaxies from MUSE observations (e.g., GECKOS survey \citealt{2023arXiv230600059V}).
+Given we know the true values from the mock stellar catalog particles, here we explore the recovery ability of spectral fitting methods on measuring the changes of this bimodality at different projected $R$ and $|z|$.
+Different from \cite{2021ApJ...913L..11S} where they compared integrated values of UGC~10738 with individual stellar values of the MW, our integrated-to-integrated value comparison on stellar population level is more direct and there is no systematic bias due to different methodologies.
+This direct comparison also provides an example for future studies on comparing an integrated version of the MW \alphafe{} bimodality with MW-like edge-on galaxies from MUSE observations (e.g., GECKOS survey \citealt{2024IAUS..377...27V}).